JeffFessler/MIRTjim.jl/README.md

 This Julia language repo
-exports the `jim` method that provides a "jiffy image display" for showing 2D grayscale images
+exports the `jim` method that provides a "jiffy image display" for showing 2D grayscale and color images
-(and 3D grayscale images as a mosaic).
+(and 3D images as a mosaic).
 It is basically a wrapper around `Plots.heatmap` with natural defaults.
 As of v0.9 it supports